Admissions Open

 Each format comes with its own pros and cons, but full-time on-campus programs offer better networking opportunities and placement support.

-As the field of business analytics is vast, many universities allow students to choose electives or minor specializations based on their interests.
-Some popular specialization areas include:
+As the field of business analytics is vast, many universities allow students to choose electives or minor specialisations based on their interests.
+Some popular specialisation areas include:

-- Marketing Analytics – Focus on customer behavior, digital marketing metrics, and campaign performance.
+• Marketing Analytics – Focus on customer behaviour, digital marketing metrics, and campaign performance.

-- Financial Analytics – Learn how to forecast trends, manage risks, and optimize investments using data.
+• Financial Analytics – Learn how to forecast trends, manage risks, and optimise investments using data.

-- Supply Chain Analytics – Learn how to optimize logistics, inventory, and delivery systems with predictive tools.
+• Supply Chain Analytics – Learn how to optimise logistics, inventory, and delivery systems with predictive tools.

-These specializations are often chosen in the final year and can significantly boost your employability in niche sectors.
+These specialisations are often chosen in the final year and can significantly boost your employability in niche sectors.

 BBA in Business Analytics Eligibility Criteria